j-quelly/gscp/client/README.md

 - [x] token is not available in container [8/30/2017]
 - [x] app is rendering both components when hitting /dashboard [9/6/2017]
 - [x] react-router is not rendering component passed to route component [9/8/2017]
+- [x] proxy to new dockerized back-end hitting wrong port [3/3/2018]
 - [ ] mobile menu should close when the route changes or when user clicks on a link
 - [ ] issue with full height elements on login screen